PrairieLearn/PrairieLearn/doc/question.md

 **NOTE:** Any time you edit a question `info.json` file on a local copy of PrairieLearn, you need to click “Load from disk” to reload the changes.
 Edits to HTML or Python files can be picked up by reloading the page.
 You might need to generate a new variant of a question to run new Python code.

+**NOTE:** New-style PrairieLearn questions are marked with `"type": "v3"`.
+This documentation only describes new-style questions, although old-style v2 questions are still supported in the code.

 ## Directory structure

 Questions are all stored inside the main `questions` directory for a course.
 Each question is a single directory that contains all the files for that question.
 The name of the question directory is the question ID label (the `id`) for that question.
 For example, here are two different questions: